NatalieYaspo/SVG-Logo-Maker/README.md

 ## Installation

-User should clone the repo:
+User should clone the repo: https://github.com/NatalieYaspo/SVG-Logo-Maker

-Then the user should open the terminal in VS Code and run a note install to receive all of the dependencies for this application.
+Then the user should open the terminal in VS Code and run "npm install" in the terminal to receive all of the dependencies for this application.

 ## Usage

-The user will run node index.js in their terminal and answer the questions.
+The user will run "node index.js" in their terminal and answer the questions.
 When prompted for text, the user can enter up to three characters.

 When prompted for a color, the user can enter a color keyword or a hexadecimal number.